+If you’ve only got one day in Ghent, this is the best itinerary to follow.
 Ghent is my favorite place in Belgium (2nd only to Brussels), and I’m here to show you how to enjoy very best of it in just a single day.
 You may not have a lot of time, but the good news is, you don’t need it!
-One day in Ghent is enough to see all its top spots.
-It could be a day trip, but booking a hotel will allow you to get to know it a tad bit better, even though it will probably be a one-night stand.
+A day trip to Ghent is enough to see all its top spots.

 Ghent is a university town, which adds a bit of youthfulness (and parties, if that’s your jam) to the otherwise historic city center.
 After all, combining the old with the new is what Ghent does best!
 It’s a lively, charming city with a fun riverside promenade lined by beautifully preserved buildings.
 It even includes a man-tastic 10th century castle (it’s really not a place for princesses!).
 Just don’t forget to buy tickets in advance or be left outside weeping as I was.
 Hey, we all make mistakes, no matter how much travel experience we have.